 - Biggest cities: London, Birmingham, Glasgow, Edinburgh, Liverpool, Bristol

-Americans hoping to move to the UK will need to obtain a visa.
-The most common type of visas are the UK work visa and family visas.
-If neither applies in your case, unfortunately moving to UK from US can be difficult.
+Americans hoping to move to the UK have a bit more of a structured process and will need to obtain a visa.
+The most common type of visas are work and family visas.
+If neither applies in your case, unfortunately it will be very difficult to move to the UK.

 There are a few different work visas depending on the situation, and you can also apply for different kind of visas.
 The UK government has a quick test you can do to see if you need a visa, and what type of visa you might need.

 For instance, when you’ve been offered a skilled job in the UK, you can apply for a “Tier 2” visa.
 Your employer does need to be a licensed sponsor, and they need to provide you with a valid certificate of sponsorship.
 The other requirements for this visa, are:

 - You have to show that you are getting paid an appropriate salary

 - You may need to prove your knowledge of English